 Meter Data Estimation

-The Settlements engine will estimate all meter data that is used in the Initial Market Run to generate the Initial Settlement Statement T + 3B.
+The Settlements engine will estimate meter data if CAISO did not receive estimated or actual meter data from Business Associate(s) in time for use in the Initial Market Run to generate the Initial Settlement Statement T + 9B.
 Business Associates can submit estimated or actual Settlement Quality Meter Data (SQMD) for each non-CAISO polled resource that the Business Associate represents at any time prior to the execution of the (daily or monthly) Initial Market Run.
 However, Business Associates must submit this file to the CAISO in accordance with the CAISO Payments Calendar.
-The CAISO will not apply submitted estimated or actual SQMD until the Recalculation Market Run for the Recalculation Settlement Statement T + 12B.
 Estimated or actual SQMD must be submitted via the on-line Settlements Quality Meter Data system (SQMDS).
 This system is used so the processing mechanisms are consistent with the treatment for CAISO polled resources meter data.

-For the Initial Market Run and to the extent estimated SQMD are not provided by Business Associates for non-CAISO polled resources in time for the Recalculation Market Run for the Recalculation Settlement Statement T + 12B, the Settlements engine will estimate the missing data as a precursor to run execution.
+For the Initial Market Run, the Settlements engine will estimate the missing data as a precursor to run execution.
 Hence the calculation equations (detailed below) are not included in the Configuration Output file.
 The calculation logic generates an estimated meter value for each missing measurement of a CAISO polled or non-CAISO polled resource that has not been submitted in accordance with the CAISO Payment Calendar.
 The estimation for each resource type is as follows:

 For a Load resource, including non-PTO load, the CAISO will use the value of each SCs Scheduled Demand, the MW of energy of Demand cleared through the IFM as set in the Day-Ahead schedule for the next Trading Day, by LAP and/or CLAP.
-This value will be increased by 15% if the total Actual System Demand (ASD) in Real Time (RT), as determined by the CAISO each hour, is greater than 15% of the Total Estimated Meter Demand (TEMD) at T + 3B (and T + 12B if applicable).
+This value will be increased by 15% if the total Actual System Demand (ASD) in Real Time (RT), as determined by the CAISO each hour, is greater than 15% of the Total Estimated Meter Demand (TEMD) at T + 9B.
 The scheduled demand for the Participating Loads will be exempted from the increase.
-Where, TEMD = value of SC submitted metered Demand + CAISO polled estimated SQMD + Scheduled Demand for unsubmitted metered Demand, available at T + 3B (and T + 12B if applicable).
+Where, TEMD = value of SC submitted metered Demand + CAISO polled estimated SQMD + Scheduled Demand for unsubmitted metered Demand, available at T + 9B.
 For a Generation resource, the CAISO will use the RT Expected Energy value provided by the Market Quality System (MQS) – (minus) 0%.
 For a Resource Specific System Resource in the CAISO Balancing Authority Area, the CAISO will use the RT Expected Energy value provided by the Market Quality System (MQS) – (minus) 0%.
 A summary of these rules are as follows: